-Kerry Courtney MBACP, NCS, BA (Hons) Humanistic Counselling, PG Adv Dip.
+Kerry Courtney MBACP, NCS Accred.
+Reg., BA (Hons), PG Adv Dip.

-Making the decision to come for counselling can feel daunting, yet taking that step is also very courageous.
+Making the decision to come for counselling can feel daunting.
 As a counsellor, it is important that I help you feel as safe as possible while you explore the areas that are your most vulnerable.
 I understand that going into an unfamiliar situation can make most of us feel anxious, therefore I will explain the process from the beginning and I will also give you space to share with me, what you feel comfortable sharing.
 This is your space so treat it how you need to.

 Everybody goes through times in their life that feel too hard to manage.
 Everyday life can seem overwhelming and sometimes our own identity and self-worth gets lost in the chaos.
 Counselling is just another tool where you can explore your questions, fears and goals in order to understand what you need and how to get there.